Our software products

 Protecting process integrity

-Handwritten signatures are often crucial for organizational workflows, e.g., within hospitals.
-People in positions of authority need to know their authorization maintains its power after they have signed a document.
-And employees involved in authentication processes need to be confident that signatures provided by decision-makers are genuine, especially when they don’t know each other by sight.
+For example, senior managers responsible for approvals need to know their authorization maintains its power after they have signed a document.
+And employees involved in authentication processes need to know that signatures provided by decision-makers are genuine, especially if they don’t know each other personally.

-Wacom Ink SDK for verification provides this confidence in real-time, wherever handwritten eSignatures on digital documents are integrated into important decision-making processes.
+Wacom Ink SDK for verification enables signatures to be validated dynamically at workstations or on mobile devices, wherever handwritten eSignatures on digital documents are required.

 Ensuring restricted access